oracle-livelabs/developer/dev-ai-app-dev-manufacturing/user-story/user-story.md

 ✅ And empower PO Approval Managers with actionable insights through Operational Property Graphs

-By combining these advanced tools, the application enables faster, smarter decisions and delivers clear guidance on how suppliers can improve their eligibility.
+By combining these advanced tools, the application enables faster, smarter decisions and delivers clear guidance on how requestors can improve their eligibility.

 **Next:** How about learning how the application was implemented in Python?
 Continue with the next labs and start developing!